CriticalFlaw/flawhud/README.md

 ####Transparent Viewmodels
 While the necessary files and entry in hudslayout (disabled by default) are included, the config necessary to use Transparent Viewmodels will not be included.
 This is due to a number of people having graphical issues due to their configs conflicting, so for those of you needing them - you'll have to find a config or modify your existing one accordingly.

-### Excluded Features
+### TO-DO List
-* Classic Main Menu Style (There won't be anymore support for it, so it'll be excluded)
+* MAC Compatability
+* Fix various coloring inconsistencies
-* Miscellaneous Gamemodes (Arena, Passtime, Player/Robot Destruction etc.)
+* Miscellaneous Gamemode Support (Arena, Passtime, Player/Robot Destruction etc.)

 ####Help/Support
 If you've found a bug, need help or have a suggestion - consider one of the following: